Planning Process in Washington County

 There are multiple ways ideas and suggested tasks are introduced into the planning process;

-- Community input, often via the Citizen Participation Organizations (CPOs) and their leadership group, the Committee for Citizen Involvement (CCI);
+- Community input, often via the Community Participation Organizations (CPOs) and their leadership group, the Committee for Community Involvement (CCI);

 - State and regional requirements for coordination and compliance;